uriel1998/agaetr/README.md

 It makes the second line of the text file the hashtags of the post.
 It currently adds and empty one, and I don't know why.

+#### Daily Post

+In `agaetr.ini` set up your *directory* for daily posts.

+`daily_post = /path/to/directory`

+It will create a markdown formatted text file of your links for each day, e.g.

+`/path/to/dailypost/YYYYMMDD.md`

+Additional processing and formatting is up to you.

 ## 6. Feeds Setup